Maryland Police Car Accident and Police Brutality Settlements

 How Much In Damages Can I Recover From A Police Car Accident?

 Maryland has strict limits on the amount you are able to recover against a state or local government entity.
-As of 2022, an individual filing a claim under the Maryland Government Tort Claims Act may recover up to $400,000 per victim involved in the accident, or $800,000 per incident.
+A lawsuit filed under the Maryland Government Tort Claims Act limits recover up to $400,000 per victim involved in the accident, or $800,000 per incident.

 Legislators have argued for years that Maryland’s cap on damages from government agency’s is far too low, and does not allow victims of negligence to recover fair and just compensation for those wrongfully killed by police, or those who suffer injuries that could result in a lifetime of medical expenses.